tarantool/ansible-cartridge/examples/getting-started-app/README.md

 ### Deploy package

-The first step is to install application package.
+The first step is to install application package on deploy server.
 It would create user `tarantool` with group `tarantool` and some directories for our app:

 * `/etc/tarantool/conf.d/` - directory for instances config (described below);